 Lastly, countries with weak political institutions are ripe for corruption.
 And even when governments manage to avoid the worst of corruption’s disruptive forces, there is a tendency for them to be blinded by their precious exports and quick cash.

 Often, governments are distracted and lose sight of other critical developments while pouring funds into paving the way (sometimes literally) for mining companies instead of prioritizing investments that benefit the poor.
 Historically, foreign companies have owned mining contracts, and local governments have been too weak to negotiate fair mining deals.

 The Answer?
 Lab-grown diamonds

-If you want to be sure that your diamond purchase is guaranteed conflict-free, doesn’t harm local societies and fragile countries, has a minimal impact on the climate and environment, then we recommend buying lab-grown diamonds.
+If you want to be sure that your diamond purchase is guaranteed conflict-free, doesn’t harm local societies and fragile countries, and has a minimal impact on the climate and environment, then we recommend buying lab-grown diamonds.
 To boot – you save money!

 Fortunately, we’re here to help guide you through the sometimes complicated process.

 - Need help to pick out the right diamond?
 Read our buying guide here.